Isla de Providencia, Colombia’s Unspoilt Paradise Island

 How to get to Isla de Providencia

-Get to San Andrés first
+Step 1: Get to San Andrés first

-To get to Providencia Island, you first have to get to Isla San Andres.
+To get to Isla de Providencia, you first have to get to Isla San Andres.
 There are regular flights from most major cities in Colombia to San Andrés from as little as £50-60 return.
 We recommend spending a day or two on this island as it’s a pretty cool place, then heading on to the real paradise.
 If you’re after some ideas for what to do on San Andrés, check out these from Jarrod over at Ramble Around the World, and you can also read our comprehensive guide to the island here.

-Flying from San Andres to Providencia
+Step 2 Option A: Fly from San Andres to Providencia

 We highly recommend getting the first plane of the day from San Andres to Providencia.
 Flying through the pink clouds in an 18-seater propeller plane at sunrise is an experience we’ll never forget.
 The flight from San Andres to Providencia is only 16 minutes long, and gives unimaginable views of both islands.